High School Rowing in Traverse City

 Competing in the sport of rowing is different from competition in other sports.
 Rather than one-on-one meets like you would see if football, baseball, or basketball, a small rowing regatta consists of 7-10 teams, typical regattas are 15-20 teams, and championship races are typically 25-60 teams.
 Typical regattas are one full day long with 16-28 events while championship regattas are often two days long and have 30+ events.

-Most MHSAA sports compete at the local level, the regional (subset of the state) level, and at the state championship – with states being the highest level of competition.
-Rowers compete at the state level, regionals (9-state Midwest Championship to qualify for Nationals), and at the National Championship (for qualifying crews only).
+Most MHSAA sports compete at the local level, the regional level (subset of the state), and at the state championship – with states being the highest level of competition.
+Rowers compete at races with between 7 and 56 other teams at regattas within Michigan, the state championship, regionals (9-state Midwest Championship to qualify for Nationals), and at the National Championship (for qualifying crews only).

 Rowing events are categorized by gender, age/experience, and boat type.
 For example, there are events for freshman, novices (first scholastic year of rowing), juniors (11th grade or under), and varsity (1V, 2V, 3V) for each boat type (one-person, two-person, four-person, and eight-person shells).